 6) Alesis Turbo Mesh

-The Alesis Turbo Mesh electronic drum set is the perfect choice for young drummers.
+The Alesis Turbo Mesh is the perfect choice for young drummers and one of the best electronic drum kits under $500.
 Equipped with expressive pads, tunable mesh heads, and folding steel stand, this 5-piece kit offers 10 preset kits; 120 drum, cymbal, and percussion sounds.
 In addition, the aux input on the drum module makes it perfect for practicing or recording with apps like Spotify.

 It also includes integrated practice tools like the metronome, drum coach, and Melodics with 40 free lessons making it easy to develop your timing, groove, and stamina.

 Additionally, MIDI over USB allows you to trigger virtual instruments in a DAW.
 Jam along to 30 backing tracks or even music on your own laptop/mobile device!
 Accessories included are cables, power supply, drum key, and drumsticks – all allowing for an incredible playing experience that is both fun and convenient!

 Read my full review of the Alesis Turbo Mesh here.